 Victory rolls are one of our favorite 50s hairstyles for long hair.
 Creating this look is actually easier than it seems.
-After washing your hair, blow-dry, then add TRESemmé Keratin Smooth Shine Serum throughout your hair, then create a French roll on each side.
+After washing your hair, blow-dry, and create a French roll on each side.

-2. Bandana Updo
+3. Bandana Updo

 This is one of those ’50s hairstyles for long hair that screams power!
 There’s no way we can look at this style and not think about the iconic Rosie the Riveter avatar.
-Give this look a fun and playful twist.
-Gather your hair up into a sleek updo, then tie the bandana of your choice around your hair.
+Give this look fun and playful twist: Gather your hair up into a sleek updo, then tie the bandana of your choice around your hair.

-3. Bumper Bangs
+4. Bumper Bangs

 We love a good fringe style, but there’s just something about the look of a vintage bumper bang that stands out.
 To create this look, you’ll need to fill under your bangs with a hair sponge or foam roller.
 If you don’t have one on hand, you can hack the look with a small sock.

-4. Glam Vintage Curls
+5. Glam Vintage Curls

 Every girl has that moment when she wants to wear a super glamorous look for a special occasion.
 Try your hand at this glamorous curl style that screams bombshell!
-To achieve this look, use a small-barrelled curling iron to create soft curls all over your hair, then brush through for a touchable and sexy bounce.
+To achieve this look, use a 1-inch barreled curling iron to create soft curls all over your hair, then brush through for a touchable and sexy bounce.

-5. Pin Curls
+7. 50s Hair Pin Curls

-We couldn’t complete this roundup without including one of the most iconic styles from the ’50s era.
+We couldn’t complete this roundup without including one of the most iconic styles from the ’50s era. ’50s hair was all about pin curls.
 After blow-drying your hair, pin-curl each section immediately while they’re still warm.
 Allow the pin curls to cool, set for about 20 to 30 minutes, then release.

-6. The Pomp-Inspired Straight ‘Do
+8. The Pomp-Inspired Straight ‘Do